Chemical element: Mass densities

 The density at selected standard temperature and pressure (STP) is often used in characterizing the elements.
-The mass density of an element depends on the mass of the atomic nucleus and the separation beween the atoms created by the bound electrons.
+The mass density of an element depends on the mass of the atomic nucleus and the separation between the atoms created by the bound electrons.
 Density is given in kilograms per cubic meter (kg/m^{3}), but may also be expressed in grams per cubic centimetre (g/cm^{3}).
 Since several elements are gases at commonly encountered temperatures, their densities are usually stated for their gaseous forms; when liquefied or solidified, the gaseous elements have densities similar to those of the other elements.
 The general trend is for densities to increase as the atomic number rises.
 Lower density elements are the noble gases and the alkali metals.
 Higher densities are found in the middle of the rows of the periodic elements, as they can form more covalent bonds, drawing the atoms closer together.